 Photos above: Some recent gifts, my daughter in her new home, a spring peony, my husband and classmates at his recent reunion, and my daughter with her husband

 - Obviously, a tiny printer like this won’t print as accurately or clearly as a regular size printer.
 Don’t expect the same quality as a lab print or an inkjet printer.
 If you are wanting the detail and color accuracy that you would get from a traditional size printer, you won’t get it.
 For such a tiny thing, it does what I need it to, though.

 - The printed photo will be very slightly cropped and slightly darker than the image on your phone screen, so keep that in mind before you print.
-I brighten mine up a bit before I print.
+I brighten mine up a bit, within the app, before I print.
+Very easy to do.

-- It’s not designed to work with desktop or laptop computers, but that’s not a negative for me, personally, as I bought it to use as a mobile printer from my phone.
+- It’s not designed to work with desktop or laptop computers, but that’s not really a negative, as its purpose is as a mobile printer from a phone.

 - The prints cost roughly 50 cents each, which is about average for mini-printers.
 As this is not my primary source of photo printing, I’m o.k with the cost.
 I primarily use the pictures in my journal and for small projects, so I’m not printing out large numbers at a time.

 I purchased a separate hard shell case that houses my printer, paper, cord, etc. ( A case doesn’t come with the printer, unless you purchase a bundle.
 This particular case isn’t included in a bundle, but I fell in love with it and bought it separately.)

 Mine is the Fintie carrying case.
 It holds the printer, cord, paper, etc. It comes in several pretty designs, Sturdy, functional, and pretty.